primer/blueprints/pages/blueprints/next-components/frame.md

 ---
 title: Frame
-path: content-components/frame
+path: next-components/frame
 ---
+**This component only works in Next.js applications.
+We are currently working to decouple it from Next.js**

-The Frame component wraps children components in an iframe
+The Frame component wraps children components in an iframe.

 ```.jsx